mautrix/docs/bridges/general/troubleshooting.md

 declare that a room is a DM.
 Specifically, the DM status is stored in the user's account data in the `m.direct` event, rather than in the room itself.
-Since the flag isn't stored in the room, there's no way for the room creator to force it the room to be a DM.
+Since the flag isn't stored in the room, there's no way for the room creator to force the room to be a DM.

 The bridges include a hacky workaround, which uses [double puppeting] to update the `m.direct` account data event directly.
 It can be turned on with the